 Level $\emptyset$ is the most advanced or highest level attainable.
 It is for those hydrographic survey professionals who have continued to develop and advance their technical skills and knowledge whilst also developing management and leadership attributes that have allowed them to become people of repute and influence in the profession.
+Applicants should also be able to fully meet the requirements of Level 1.
 There are three routes to attaining Accreditation at Level $\emptyset$ , namely:

 - 1. Completion of an IHO-FIG-ICA Category A recognised programme and 10 years suitable experience involving hydrographic surveys and management.
-The applicant would have relevant in-charge experience for 8 years of that time; - Completion of an IHO-FIG-ICA Category B recognised programme and additional formal courses plus a minimum of 15 years of suitable experience involving hydrographic surveys and management.
+The applicant would have relevant in-charge experience for 8 years of that time; - 2.
+Completion of an IHO-FIG-ICA Category B recognised programme and additional formal courses plus a minimum of 15 years of suitable experience involving hydrographic surveys and management.
 The applicant would have relevant in-charge experience for at least 12 years; - 3.
 Completion of a Surveying degree with options or specialist modules.
 The minimum appropriate period of experience required is 16 years of experience of which 12 years would be relevant in-charge practical hydrographic surveying and management.
 Successful completion of additional hydrographic training courses may be expected.